-This plot is showing the calculated TDS concentration for the selected site from 2007-present day.
+This plot shows the calculated TDS concentration for the selected site from 2007 to the present day.
 The red line indicates the Freshwater Aquatic Life Criteria for TDS.
-In the most simpliest terms, when the graph shows the TDS concentration (green line) going over the red line, TDS is over the standard.
+In simplest terms, when the graph shows the TDS concentration (green line) going over the red line, TDS is above the standard.

-dataRetrieval package is a very useful tool for water quality analysis.
-There is sooo much data you can obtain with just the ease of writing a few lines of code!
-I only touched base on 1 function!
-There are so many different functions you can use to gain access to all different types of water quality data.
-Definitly look over the resources I included in the beginning if you want to learn more.
-I know this post was very basic but I hope it has helped you in some way.
-If you have any questions feel free to reach out to me!
+dataRetrieval package is an incredibly useful tool for water quality analysis.
+With just a few lines of code, you can obtain a vast amount of data.
+In this post, I have only covered one function, but there are many others available to access various types of water quality data.
+Be sure to review the resources I provided at the beginning of the post if you want to learn more.
+Although this post was basic, I hope it has been helpful in some way.
+If you have any questions, please do not hesitate to reach out to me!